LeanKit-Labs/drone-rancher-catalog/README.md

 __Note__ support for other projects is planned to be added over time

-If the project being built is unsupported, or if there is an issue obtaining the version the following will occurr
+If the project being built is unsupported, or if there is an issue obtaining the version the following will occurr:

-* Release Build (master) -> only the ```latest``` tag will be pushed
+* Release Builds (master) -> only the ```latest``` tag will be pushed
-* Test Builds -> the version will be excluded from the tag entirely
+* Test Builds -> the version will be excluded from the tag

 ### Requirements